tuf-aryan/CODECUPID/README.md

+# 🌟 MERN Stack Learning Project

+Welcome to my **MERN (MongoDB, Express, React, Node.js)** learning project!
+This repository is dedicated to practicing **backend development** while building a complete MERN stack application.

+---

+## 🚀 Project Goal

+The goal of this project is to learn and apply **backend development** concepts by:
+.
+Building a real-world server using Node.js and Express
+.
+Connecting to a MongoDB database
+.
+Creating RESTful APIs for CRUD operations
+.
+Securing routes with middleware for authentication
+.
+Integrating with a React frontend (planned in next steps)

+---

+## 📚 About the MERN Stack

+**MERN** stands for:
+- **MongoDB** – NoSQL database for storing JSON-like documents
+- **Express.js** – Backend web application framework for Node.js
+- **React.js** – Frontend library for building user interfaces
+- **Node.js** – Runtime environment for running JavaScript on the server

+---

+## 🏗️ Current Project Status

+.
+Setup Node.js and Express server
+.
+Connect to MongoDB database
+.
+Create REST APIs (GET, POST, PUT, DELETE)
+.
+Implement basic middleware for authentication

+---

+## What I Learn Day by Day?

  # Express.js Routes Practice
 . 📚 Learning Note: Today I practiced the basics of Express.js, focusing on creating routes, using multiple route handlers, and understanding how  Express middleware works.

  # 🚀 What I Learned
 .
 Setting up a basic Express server
 .
 Creating simple routes (GET, POST)
 .
 Passing multiple route handlers (middleware)
 .
 Sending responses in JSON or plain text
 .
 Understanding the next() function

  ## 📚 What is Middleware in Express?

 Middleware functions are functions that have access to the request object (`req`), the response object (`res`), and the `next` function in the application’s request-response cycle.
 These functions can: